AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 6) Replace  `tech-section`, `analysis_file_name` with the corresponding file names.
 7) Save the file!
 8) After you [render the notebook with snakemake](#rendering-notebooks), test the link to make sure it works.

-## Pull request status checks

-To require that branches are up-to-date with `master` or `staging` before merging, we need to require that a status check passes before merging to `master` or `staging`.
-Turning on this setting mitigates the risk that changes that have been merged will be undone by a pull request that was filed first and alters the same file.
-The status check used is a GitHub Action that test builds the docker image.
-Most of the time, this should pull cached docker layers, so this will complete in a matter of minutes.
-As a bonus, this process also checks that any changes to the Dockerfile result in a buildable image.